(Translate this site)

 Heck: under conditions that favorable in the good old 20th century, I might even have won over the real Sue Anne herself!

-"You might someday make an adequate prosecutor, Jerry."
-Sym said with a frown of concentration on her face.
+"You might someday make an adequate prosecutor, Jerry," Sym said, with a frown.

 "You forget that I am unaccustomed to purposely seeking personal risk of cessation, Jerry.
-While you accept it as a basic premise of consciousness, being from a backward time, I am the product of an origin wherein such concepts are...considered perversions."
+While you-- being from a backward time-- accept it as a basic premise of consciousness, I am the product of an era wherein such concepts are...considered perversions."

 "Well actually, sex was considered fairly perverted even in my own time, Sym.
 At least by a lot of the people I personally knew.
 They couldn't understand how such a sweaty, clumsy, inelegant thing could have been conceived by the same God which created all the rest of the world too.